Residencies and Fellowships

 • M.S., Western Michigan University; B.S.
 Health and Human Sciences, Western Michigan University

-Outpatient mentor
+Outpatient expert mentor

 • Outpatient Spinal Cord Injury Team leader